This post may contain affiliate links. Read the full disclosure here.

 Just a quick side note.
 I am EXTREMELY lucky to have had the support of my parents and my entire family from the moment I got pregnant.
 I would not have been able to do any of this without them.
 And I know if Lily ever needed them, they would be there in a heartbeat.
 So while I am her only parent, my family helps so much whenever they can.
 And I am so blessed and grateful to have them in my life.

 3. You will find a strength you didn’t know you had.

 When people found out that I was going to have a baby and that I was going to do it alone, they all said the same thing.
 They would say, “You’re so brave!” or “I could never do what you’re doing, I don’t have the strength.”
 I honestly didn’t feel like I was being brave.
 I felt scared and worried like I was just doing what I needed to do.
 I did not feel strong.

 It took me a while to realize it, but they were right.
 Being a 25-year-old single mom was not going to be easy.
-Other girls in my shoes might not have taken on the challenge like I had.
+Other girls in my shoes might not have taken on the challenge as I had.
 I made a decision that required bravery and strength.
 And I made that decision completely oblivious to that fact.
-I found the strength I didn’t know I had.
+I found a strength I didn’t know I had.

 If you are a single parent or a child of a single parent, please share your experiences in the comments below!